Sonia-96/MyStudyNotes/C++/C++Notes.md

 ## The rule of 3

 If you have any of 3: destructor, copy constructor, and operator =.
 You have to implement all 3.
 This guarantees that each object is created and destroyed properly.

+// TODO: stuffs about = and copy constructor

+# 17 Template

+template methods and functions should be put in .hpp files

+# 18 Final Project

+## SFML

+## homebrew

+## Make